tobiasuihlein/hospital_register/README.md

 - Number of treatments in a specific department
 - Certificates

-The list of all hospitals including the following information was retrieved via API requests:
-- Name of the hospital
-- Address
-- Phone number and mail
-- Latitude and Longitude
-- Link

-While conducting the web scraping, the rules of the robots.txt of the website were respected.
+While conducting the web scraping, the rules of the robots.txt of the website were respected

 ## Data Processing